msampaio/musicontour/docs/contour-operations.rst

 Subsets
 -------

-Returns subsets from a contour with a given cardinality.
+Returns subsets from a contour with a given :term:`cardinality <Cardinality>`.

 For example, for a given contour A, all 3 elements subsets::